 NOTE: By authority of the NFHS Football Rules Committee, states may adopt a "running clock" when a designated point differential is attained.
 Arkansas' adoption is as follows.
+After the first half, upon reaching a score differential of 35 points or more, the game clock will be

-After the first half, upon reaching a score differential of 35 points or more, the game clock will be stopped only when:
+After the first half, upon reaching a score differential of 35 points or more, the game of stopped only when:

 - 1. An official's time-out is called.

 - a.
 When a first down is declared.

 - b.
 Following a change of possession.

 - c.
 To dry or change the game ball.

 - 2. A charged time-out is called.

 - 3. At the end of a period.

 - 4. A score occurs.

 - C. The clock will continue to run in all other situations.

-NOTE: The use of this rule does not preclude the use of NFHS Rule 3-1-3, which reads: "A period or periods may be shortened in any emergency by agreement of the opposing coaches and the referee.
+- NOTE: The use of this rule does not preclude the use of NFHS Rule 3-1-3, which reads: "A period or periods may be shortened in any emergency by agreement of the opposing coaches and the referee.
 By mutual agreement of the opposing coaches and the referee, any remaining period may be shortened at any time or the game terminated."